IT3038C/IT3038C.github.io/docs/week-2.md

 ### Create an SSH Key (Windows)

-Now, let’s do one more step to make our lives super easy.
+Now, let's do one more step to make our lives super easy.
 As the user you just created.
-We’re going to ‘key’ our user so that we can login without a password from our Windows machine.
+We're going to 'key' our user so that we can login without a password from our Windows machine.

 On your Windows VM, right-click the PuTTY icon and click Run PuTTYgen